Jonathan Taylor Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Taylor averaged 130.3 rushing yards per game over his three career matchups against the Jaguars, 15.8 more yards than his over/under in Sunday's game.
+- Against the Jaguars, Taylor has averaged 130.3 rushing yards per game over his three career matchups, 15.8 more yards than his over/under in Sunday's game.

-- In two of three games versus the Jaguars Taylor has run for a touchdown, and had multiple TDs in one of those two games.

-- The Jaguars allow 127.1 yards per game on the ground, the NFL's 25th-ranked rush defense.
+- The Jaguars give up 127.1 yards per game on the ground, the NFL's 25th-ranked rush defense.

-- The Colts are up against the NFL's 30th-ranked D when it comes to rushing TDs conceded (22 this season).
+- This year the Jaguars are ranked 30th in the league in rushing touchdowns allowed (22).

 Recent Performances

-- In last week's matchup against the Raiders, Taylor ran the ball 20 times for 108 yards (5.4 yards per carry) and scored one touchdown.
+- In last week's matchup with the Raiders, Taylor picked up 108 yards on 20 carries (averaging 5.4 yards per carry) while scoring one touchdown on the ground.

-- Over his last three outings, Taylor has rushed for 386 yards on 76 carries (128.7 ypg), with two touchdowns.
+- In his last three games, Taylor has piled up 386 yards (128.7 per game) on 76 attempts with two touchdowns.

 Taylor's Indianapolis Teammates